agile-ts/documentation/docs/packages/core/features/collection/selector/Introduction.md

 MY_SELECTOR.undo(); // Undo latest change
 MY_SELECTOR.persist(); // Persist Selector Value into Storage
 ```
-Therefore, we can mutate the Selector with the State functions,
+Therefore, we can mutate the Selector with the provided set of State functions,
-and the changes are automatically applied to the Item in the Collection.
+and the changes are automatically applied to the Collection.
 ```ts
 MY_COLLECTION.collect({id: 1, name: 'hans'});
 const MY_SELECTOR = MY_COLLECTION.createSelector(1);